lkndl/ab12phylo/README.md

 #### Test run
-This pipeline comes with its own test data set.
+The pipeline comes with its own test data set.
 If you pass `-test`, it will read options from an auxiliary (or backup) config file at `<ab12phylo_root>/ab12phylo/config/test_config.yaml` and run on these.
 The test run is set to `--verbose` and will run `--no_remote` BLAST search.

 #### Basic options